-- All students must submit a copy of a valid government- issued photo identification (military IDs will not be accepted).
+- All students must submit a copy of a valid government-issued photo identification (military IDs will not be accepted).
 Providing false or altered identification is grounds for denial of admission, or dismissal, from the University - Students selected by the Department of Education for verification of identity and educational purpose will also be required to submit a signed and notarized Statement of Educational Purpose document - Secure, Individual Login and Passcode: Students are provided a GID number and Username.
-These assigned identifiers are used to access Blackboard, and to access the Student Portal in order to view course grades and related information to complete coursework - Upon enrollment, new students will set up secure access to the Student Portal.
-It is the student's responsibility to ensure the secure GID, Username and password are kept private - Proctored Examinations: Use of a University of Arkansas Grantham-approved proctor or a virtual, third-party proctoring service is required for examinations that are noted in course syllabi
+These assigned identifiers are used to access Blackboard, and to access the Student Portal in order to view course grades and related information to complete coursework.
+It is the responsibility of the student to ensure the secure GID, Username and password are kept private - Multifactor Authentication (MFA) is used in addition to the individual student password to ensure the credentials are being used by the actual authenticated student - Cybersecurity staff actively monitor Microsoft Entra ID protection notifications from the single sign-on system to identify and mitigate situations where student credentials may have been compromised - To prevent unauthorized access from countries identified as posing a high risk for cybersecurity incidents, international login access must be individually enabled for students whose learner location is outside North America - Students calling into the University to discuss their student record are required to provide no less than four pieces of personal identifying information to confirm their identity.
+Additionally, students contacting UAG via email/SMS may be subject to additional verification depending on their request

-Academic Engagement Monitoring
+Academic Engagement and Academic Integrity Monitoring